SehyunRyu/SehyunRyu.github.io/_posts/2021-4-1-Running_Tiny_Face_pytorch_code_with_colab_and_server_using_docker_+CS231n_Python_Tutorial.md

 <br/>
 <br/>
 <br/>
-*Always Thank You to Personal Questions, Advise, and Pointing Out My Mistakes!
+*Always Thank You for your Personal Questions, Advise, and Pointing Out My Mistakes!